sekisetsu-method/star-eyes/README.md

 -----------------------------------------------------------------------------
 Signal analysis consists of coinciding low points in the standard deviation with high points in a given particle accumulation.
 This typically occurs during the lull period prior to the London open, although the signal can occur in many variations throughout the trading day.

-v13 "star-eyes" is optimized for USDJPY 15m chart data.
+v13 "star-eyes" is optimized for USDJPY 15m chart data but will work with any OHLC data (currencies, equities or crypto).

 ADD'L NOTES
 -----------------------------------------------------------------------------